-It is recognised that NHS staff (Hospital, Ambulance, Community, Primary Care, Dentistry, Special Health Authorities and all Public sector staff undertaking caring duties) (Collectively referred to as "NHS Staff") are among those most likely to face violence and abuse during the course of their employment.
+It is recognised that NHS staff (Hospital, Ambulance, Community and Primary Care and Dentistry and all Public sector staff undertaking caring duties) are among those most likely to face violence and abuse during the course of their employment.
 There is a strong public interest in prosecuting those who verbally and physically assault NHS staff deliberately.
-All parties to this Agreement will encourage Police services, Crown Prosecution Service areas and NHS bodies to seek the strongest possible action in appropriate cases.
-The NHS acknowledges the validity of restorative justice and the range of non-custodial disposals that are available
+All parties to this Agreement will encourage individual Police services, Crown Prosecution Service areas and NHS bodies to seek the strongest possible action in appropriate cases.
+The NHS acknowledges the validity of restorative justice and the range of non-custodial disposals.

 - The NHS has first responsibility to identify and respond to violent incidents in order that this agreement can be energised. - Improved incident reporting is crucial to our success, All incident forms involving violence upon staff should be reviewed by the Health Body in order to inform improvement in risk management initiatives and to reassure staff that reports are reviewed and worthwhile.
-Where an incident of Violence or aggression occurs and no DATIX form is completed, a report must be made to the NHS case Manager, so it can be logged for statistical purposes.